velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 Lily scoffs in exasperation.
 “Oh, I never!
 It’s that damnable Sablecrest woman again, you mark my words— Jasmine, darling, won’t you go and see her off?
 You always know just how to deal with people!”

-Jasmine takes a deep, shaky breath, closing her eyes for a moment.
+Jasmine takes a deep, unsteady breath, closing her eyes for a moment.
 “Yeah.
 Sure, mom,” she says, and gets to her feet, heading out towards the hall.
 “Be right back.”

 There’s another knock on the door as she approaches, louder this time, and she swallows hard. *It’s just a shitty neighbor,* she tells herself. *Nobody’s going to hurt Rose.
 Nobody’s going to hurt Mom.*